Detailed Explanation of Component Decorator Identifiers

 }

-Unless there are special requirements, we do not recommend doing this.
-On the one hand, static objects are more conducive to editing within the IDE.
-On the other hand, for performance optimization in the scene editor, the frame rate refresh is much slower than normal operation, so the effect will be significantly different from normal operation.
+Unless there's a specific requirement, we don't recommend doing this.
+On one hand, static objects are more conducive to editing within the IDE.
+On the other hand, for performance optimization, the scene editor's frame rate is much slower than normal runtime, so the effect will be significantly different from normal operation.

 The decorator identifier @classInfo()